karimzakir02/webscraping_tech_talk/README.md

-# webscraping_tech_talk
+# Recursion Tech Talk: Webscraping
-Code for Recursion Tech Talk
+This repo contains the code I used for my tech talk at Recursion Pharmaceuticals about webscraping.